pascal/ObjectiveMax/ReadMe.txt

 LICENSE
-ObjectiveMax is licensed under the GNU GPL.
+ObjectiveMax is licensed under the terms of The New BSD License.
 See the LICENSE.txt file in this distribution.
-Other licensing arrangements are available by contacting support@electrotap.com.

 DIRECTORIES